 Making your thesis freely accessible

-Making research data open
+Making research data and software open

 3. Preparing for after your thesis, join the movement